Melomakarona – Greek Honey Christmas Cookies

 • Ground cinnamon, cloves and nutmeg

-• Plain / All-purpose flour plus baking powder and baking soda
+• All-purpose flour plus baking powder and baking soda

 MAKE THE SYRUP

-Put all the honey syrup ingredients in a saucepan and bring to a boil.
+1. Put all the honey syrup ingredients in a saucepan and bring to a boil.
 Reduce the heat to a simmer and cook, stirring, for 5-10 minutes until slightly thickened.
 Discard any foam that forms on top of the syrup, the cinnamon stick and orange peel.
-Keep the syrup warm until cookies are ready.
+Let the syrup cool while you make the cookies.

 Prepare the melomakarona

-Preheat the oven to 170°C (340°F).
-Line two large baking trays with silicone mats.
+1. Preheat the oven to 340°F (170°C).
+Line two large baking trays with silicone mats or baking paper.

-Layer the cookies on a platter, spoon any remaining syrup over them and sprinkle with the chopped nuts and cinnamon (if using).
-Keep at room temperature, loosely covered with foil.
+1. Layer the cookies on a platter, spoon any remaining syrup over them and sprinkle with the chopped nuts and cinnamon (if using).

 HAVE YOU MADE MY MELOMAKARONA RECIPE?
-Please leave a rating, post a photo on my Facebook page, share it on Instagram, or save it to Pinterest with the tag #supergoldenbakes and make my day!
+Please leave a comment and rating below, post a photo on my Facebook page, share it on Instagram, or save it to Pinterest with the tag #supergoldenbakes and make my day!

 Melomakarona – Greek Christmas Honey Cookies